Zuijianian/Spython/readme.txt

+SDF AEWF AEWF EWF AEWF EAF AWEF AEWF AEWF A

-Git is a distributed version control system.
+t is a distributed rsion control system.
 Git is free software.
 git is bad! right?
-git is so dangerous!
+git is so dangerou

-creating a new branch is quick！ why my branch didn't work?!let me try again. why my branch didn't work?!aw！ it's working!
+new branch is quick！

-today i dont want to do anything! right？